 I replace a tablespoon of grated coconut with a small hand of a coarser coconut.
 It just looks nice.
 I buy this coarse coconut at my supermarket.
 It is part of the superfood area in the store.

 My sambal trassi (terasi) is finished, so I make sambal trassi on the go.
 It just contains chili peppers and trassi with a bit of salt.
 You will find a complete recipe for sambal trassi here.

-The ketumbar (coriander), laos and kencur can now go through too.
+The ketumbar (coriander), laos (galangal) and kencur can now go through too.
 The herb mix or bumbu is dry and sticky; which is good.

 Beb doesn’t explain in the preparation of this sambal kelapa when the spice mix has to go through the grated coconut.
 I think there is a mistake in the text about the preparation.
-I have looked up a few sambal kelapa recipes online and everywhere I see that the chef first fries the spice mix in some oil and then add the coconut.
+I have looked up a few sambal kelapa recipes online and everywhere I see that the chef first saute the spice mix in some oil and then add the coconut.

 I keep moving the coconut well in the pan.
 The bumbu must be mixed in thoroughly with the coconut and that will take some time.
 I continue to stir and ultimately everything blends well together.